-(1) Total Contract Budget reflects amount to be authorized to subrecipient.
-It does not include the 0.25% NJTPA Administration Fee, to be added to the subcontract costs for the federal budget and funding agreements.
+(1) Includes 0.25% NJTPA Administration Fee, to be added to the subcontract costs for the budget and federal funding agreements.

 XII.
 Federal Transportation Legislation and Regulations

 Federal Transportation Legislation and Regulations

 Federal Transportation Legislation

 Surface transportation laws periodically reauthorized by Congress establish the requirements for the more than 400 MPOs across the country, including the NJTPA.
 The laws are implemented through regulations issued by the U.S. Department of Transportation.
 The most recent law, signed by the President on November 15, 2021, is the Infrastructure Investment and Jobs Act (IIJA).
 It is also known as the Bipartisan Infrastructure Law (BIL).
 It expires in September 2026.
 The NJTPA has established a website to provide updates on funding opportunities through IIJA at NJTPA.org/IIJA.